Theory of Change

 Act as a convener to connect practitioners, share knowledge, and accelerate practice nationwide.

 Artists recognize their value in advancing alternative economic paradigms, are actively shaping alternative futures through their artist-owned enterprises, and demonstrate new approaches for what artist-owned assets could look like.
-Artists who are seeking to expand outside of the studio box are validated as citizens, heartbeats of communities, and change agents.

 Experiments analyzed in order to shape recommendations for subsequent investment strategies.